MicrosoftDocs/architecture-center/docs/vm/vm-baseline-landing-zone-content.md

 ##### Connectivity testing

-For VM-based architecture, there are several test tools that can help determining network line of sight, routing, and DNS issues.You can use  traditional troubleshooting using tools such as `netstat`, `nslookup`, or `tcping`.
+For VM-based architecture, there are several test tools that can help determining network line of sight, routing, and DNS issues.
+You can use  traditional troubleshooting using tools such as `netstat`, `nslookup`, or `tcping`.
 Additionally, you can examine the network adapter's DHCP and DNS settings.
 The presence of NICs further enhances your troubleshooting capabilities, enabling you to perform connectivity checks using Azure Network Watcher.

 ## Operator access

 Operational access through Azure Bastion is still supported in this architecture much like the [**baseline architecture**](vm-baseline-content.md#operations-user).

 However, the baseline architecture deploys Azure Bastion as part of the workload.
-In a typical Azure landing zone architecture, Azure Bastion is a central resource, owned and mainained by the platform team, which is shared by all workloads in the organization.
+In a typical Azure landing zone architecture, Azure Bastion is a central resource, owned and maintained by the platform team, which is shared by all workloads in the organization.
 To demonstrate that use case, in this architecture, Azure Bastion has moved to the hub network in the Connectivity subscription.

 ##### Operator identity